Looking for a place to extend nice weather in Europe? Consider visiting Malta in winter or autumn!

 Takeaways from Visiting Malta in Off Season

 To summarize, I am definitely glad we decided to visit Malta during the late autumn, and truly recommend it.
 One of the definitive advantages of our choice was the fact that we got to experience the archipelago without the crowds.
 Being such a teeny-tiny country, Malta gets jam-packed during the summer months and both the beaches and the cities are filled with tourists, something I personally try to avoid during my travels.

 An additional highlight is the fact that everything is cheaper during low season, from accommodation to public transportation.
 This means your entire holiday in Malta in winter or autumn will cost much less than if you visited in peak season.

 Last but not least, the weather is pretty good in Malta in winter.
-In fact, I never would’ve imagined that we would be swimming in cool waters on the island of Comino and sunbathe on the 19th of November.
+In fact, I never would’ve imagined that we would be swimming in cool waters on the island of Comino and sunbathing on the 19th of November.

 If you come prepared and don’t get irritated with the occasional shower or two, you will have an awesome, relaxed and most importantly budget-friendly visit to Malta in low season.

 Adrienn Takacs is a Hungarian freelance travel writer and blogger at CityoftheWeek, based in the heart of Transylvania, Romania.
 She hates the Dracula stereotype her country is so famous for and aims to promote the beauty and diversity of Romania whenever she can.
 During her travels she loves to go hiking, snorkeling, wandering around narrow, cobbled streets and exploring underrated destinations.